How do long cracks start?

 Over 90% of the time, long cracks start with a single chip close to the edge of your windshield.
 What’s most annoying is that the stone chip occurs in the black edge (the “frit”) of the glass, so you can’t see it until it has started to crack.
 Luckily, car windshield repair technology has advanced to the point where many of these long cracks can be repaired.

-Why the edge of the glass?
+Why do windshield cracks start at the edge of the glass?

 That’s the weakest part of the windshield.
 The black “frit” is placed on the glass to keep the ultraviolet light from the sun from cooking the polyurethane seal that holds the glass to the frame of the vehicle.
 Otherwise, the seal would dry out, which could cause the windshield to leak, and to pop out in the event of an accident.
 But because it’s black, the frit gets very hot in the sun.